Innocentsax/ALX-RESOURCES_FROM_BEGINNER_TO_ADVANCE/README.md

 ![0 program](https://github.com/Innocentsax/ALX-RESOURCES_FROM_BEGINNER_TO_ADVANCE/assets/23355078/421a96c1-8ea3-4184-9dd8-ed2898624a09)

 2. When you run a betty check on the code, it gives you an error message.
 Notice the number '27' in front of the file name 'debug.c:27'.
-That number is the line number where the error occured.
+That number is the line number where the error occurred.

 ![1 error message](https://github.com/Innocentsax/ALX-RESOURCES_FROM_BEGINNER_TO_ADVANCE/assets/23355078/9c2f77fa-e5b0-4234-8943-a69df8d77396)